lvdpsingh/lvdpsingh/README.md

 🎓 Computer Science Graduate Student at Rutgers University

-💻 Passionate about Software Engineering, Salesforce Engineering, Cloud and AI/ML
+💻 Passionate about Software Engineering, Salesforce Engineering, Cloud, AI/ML and Full-Stack Development

 🌟 Experienced in Software Development at Dell Technologies (3 years) and MongoDB (1 year)